eknery/specialization_endemism_AF/README.md

 4. comparative_analyses.R:
     1. Tests differences of species' hypervolume and geographic range between gepgraphic groups based on GLS models;
-    2. Fits multiple models and choose the best-fit model describing the evolution of hypervolume and geopgraphic range based on the corrected Akaike Information Criterion (AICs);
+    2. Fits multiple models and choose the best-fit model describing the evolution of hypervolume and geopgraphic range based on the corrected Akaike Information Criterion (AIC);
     3. Retrieve parameter estimates from the best-fit evolutionary model and compare estimates across groups;